Deadline for Submission: August 31, 2018

 Type of Presentation:

-- Paper - Presentations scheduled every 20 to 30 minutes.
+- Paper - Presentations offered concurrently typically lasting 20 to 30 minutes.